What is ADHD and how to treat it?

 ADHD in adulthood

 Many people falsely assume that children with ADHD outgrow their issues.
-However, ADHD is not just a disorder of childhood – the symptoms also persist into adulthood.
+However, it’s not just a disorder of childhood – the symptoms also persist into adulthood.
 In fact, having ADHD can affect an individual’s choice of job, interpersonal relationships, environment, and the activities that they choose to partake in.

 As with children, adults with ADHD are typically treated using medications and therapy, or a combination approach that includes both.
 Keep in mind, that as long as reasonable strategies are implemented, there should be no reason why a child with ADHD shouldn’t be able to grow up to become a fulfilled, productive and happy adult.